WDI-HK-6/Class-Notes-And-Exercises/300-javascript-array-hash-exercises.md

 // is there something wrong with this hash?
 If there is, fix it.
 ```
 With the fixed ```car``` hash:

 	- get the brand

 	- get the brand in another way

 	- get the license plate

-	- get the license plate in another way
+	- can the license plate be retrieved in another way?

-	- get the wheels
+	- get the number of wheels

-	- get the wheels in another way
+	- can the number of wheels be retrieved in another way?

 ##Make 3 hashes.